Optimizing Floors in First Price Auctions: an Empirical Study of Yahoo Advertising

 \subsection{First Price Auction}

 In first price auctions the winner is the one submitting the highest bid (conditional on being above the floor) and pays its bid.
-The clearing price rule creates incentives for potential buyers to take into account both expected competition and the floor value when deciding their bids, since bidding their valuation is no longer the optimal strategy (Krishna (2009)).
+The clearing price rule creates incentives for potential buyers to take into account both expected competition and the floor value when deciding their bids, since bidding their valuation is no longer the optimal strategy (see \cite{krishna10}).

 In a first price auction environment and given the scenario depicted in Figure~\ref{fig::ssp_auction}, assume that DSP-A and DSP-B bid their valuations (i.e. $b_A=\$1$ and $b_B=\$3$), and the floor equals 50 cents ($floor=\$0.5$).
 DSP-B still wins the auction.
-However, it pays \$3 instead of the \$1 it pays when the marketplace runs in a second price environment.
+However, it pays \$3 instead of the \$1 it would pay if the marketplace ran in a second price environment.
 As a result, DSP-B's surplus decreases.
 Now DSP-B's surplus equals \$0 instead of \$2.
-What about if rather than \$3 DSP-B submits a bid of \$2?
+What would be the consequences of DSP-B bidding \$2 instead of \$3?
 It would still win the auction since DSP-A would never bid more than its valuation (\$1), and DSP-B's surplus would increase from \$0 to \$1.
 So, depending on the level of competition, DSPs may be better off by submitting a bid lower than their valuation.
 In the literature this is called bid shading.